-Example page from POST 35 Catalogue
+Example page from hard copy POST 38 Catalogue

-Other Sources:
+Other Sources

-Establishment Books, listing the senior personnel employed within a department at a given time, can be found using the catalogue to POST 59.
-Duplicate copies of many of these are available in the Discovery Room.
-Please ask at the enquiry desk if you have difficulty locating them on the open shelves.
+Establishment Books listing senior personnel employed in various departments, can be found using the catalogue to POST 59.
+Duplicate copies of many of these are available in our Archive and Library room.
+Please ask at the reception desk if you have difficulty locating them on the open shelves.
+Soon the Establishment Books will also be available at: www.ancestry.co.uk

-Various records of nominations for appointments covering 1737-1972 can be located using the POST 58 catalogue.
+Various records of nominations for appointments covering 1737 - 1972 can be located using the POST 58 catalogue.

-Minute Records
+Section 3: Minute Records